-Tia came to Arise in the fall of 2018.
+Tia came to Arise in 2018.
 She holds two masters degrees from Lindenwood University, including Professional Counseling and School Counseling.
-She is a licensed professional counselor (LPC), certified school counselor, and certified EAGALA practitioner.
+She is a licensed professional counselor (LPC), certified school counselor, and certified EAGALA practitioner holding the Military Services Designation.
 She is a professional member of Natural Lifemanship and the American School Counseling Association (ASCA).
-Tia primarily works with adolescents, teens and individual adults.
+Tia works with adolescents, teens, families and individual adults.
 Her love for horses began at an early age, as her grandfather and father trained and boarded horses.
 For fun, she enjoys spending time with her husband and teen boys at their family farm, and trail rides with her Belgian Draft horse Candy.

 Renee has been working at Arise Equine Therapy Foundation since 2017.
 After relocating to Missouri and leaving the corporate world, she made the decision to pursue her passion for working with horses and helping people.
-She is an EAGALA certified equine specialist (ES) and a professional member of Natural Lifemanship.
-Working as an ES in the EAP program allows her to assist with individual adults, teens, adolescents, couples, families and groups.
+She is an EAGALA Certified Equine Specialist (ES) along with EAGALA Military Services training, trained in Natural Lifemanship and a professional member of Natural Lifemanship.
+Working as an ES in the EAP program she has gained a depth of experience with individual adults, teens, adolescents, couples, families and groups.
 Helping people connect and heal with horses is her dream job.
-She also enjoys trail riding and spending time with her two horses, Ace & Pete.
+She also enjoys family, trail riding and spending time with her two horses, Ace & Pete.

 Nick has been an avid rider for the past 20+ years and boards his two horses, Dolly & Hershey, at Arise.
 He is involved in the veteran's program at Arise as the Veteran Services Coordinator.
 He was a Staff Sergeant in the Army with an MOS of 11B40 (infantry) and served in Viet Nam.
 He has two masters' degrees and a corporate background in health care administration.
 He is a professional member of Natural Lifemanship and has a long history with his family showing